-Recommended courses include established courses in the third-cycle subject area with a relevant research focus, courses in research methodology, presentation techniques, scientific writing and communication, and literature studies.
-Examples of relevant courses can be found in the programme description and in Appendix 2.
+Recommended courses include established courses in the third-cycle subject area with a relevant research focus, courses in research methodology, presentation techniques, scientific writing and communication, courses in related areas considered relevant to the doctoral student's education, and literature studies.
+Examples of relevant courses can be found in Appendix 2.
+It is normally recommended that course load not exceed 70 credits unless this is well justified in relation to the implementation of the research component.